 This despite a millennium of compulsory heterosexuality failing to eradicate LGBTIQ people.

-Burke, Brandmüller and Benedict occupy positions employed throughout history to persecute LGBTIQ people.
+Burke, Brandmüller and ex-pope Benedict occupy positions employed throughout history to persecute LGBTIQ people.

 Popes and cardinals presided over the Inquisition which castrated homosexuals and burnt them at the stake.
 These days apologists like to remind us that the Inquisition wasn’t all that bad.